 4.7.
-Bulgaria
+Ukraine

-0,5 % of Triaz own label production is made in Bulgaria at two production sites.
-One of the main export goods of Bulgaria is textile.
+2% of Triaz own label production is made in the Ukraine.

-Number of factories manufacturing

-for Triaz's own labels in 2014: 2
+Number of factories manufacturing for Triaz's own labels in 2016: 1

 Thereof audited by FWF: 1

-Thereof audited by other social

-auditing organisations: 2
+Thereof certified according to

+Global Organic Textile Standard: 1

-The audit reports in Bulgaria showed, that there is a good basis to bild upon.
-The main labour standards where deficiencies need improving are: Health and Safety, Living wages und Freedom of Association.
+The main labour standards where deficiencies need improving are: Health and Safety, management practices, overtime and living wages.